Remember back in 2010 when the Gap tried to swap out its classic logo for something new and the social world launched into massive, angry protest?

 Who cares about bloggers?

 Does everyone flock to the blogosphere for fashion advice?
 Maybe not, but fashion bloggers with a small following and similar tastes are growing more and more appealing and because they are easier to identify with than fashion magazines or celebrity icons.
+Instagram is playing a major role in this movement.
+As the fastest growing social network of the past several years, it’s firmly rooted in fashion and aesthetic style.
+If you are looking to start an Instagram marketing campaign quickly and without the big dollar investment GAP has made, check out our database of prospective brand ambassadors.

 If that warm and fuzzy feeling isn’t doesn’t demonstrate the powerful influence of fashion bloggers, the raw numbers do.
 Below is a rough look at average monthly traffic for the 6 partner blogs that the Gap selected for Styld.by.